 Checkups Every Guy Should GetSep.
 24, 2019

 Let’s face it — there are many things you’d rather be doing than going to the doctor for a checkup.
 But taking time to assess your overall health with a doctor each year is important.

-Immunizations.
-Men should get a flu shot every year and a tetanus-diphtheria and pertussis (Tdap) or tetanusdiphtheria (Td) booster every 10 years.
+Everyone should get a flu shot every year, and a tetanus-diphtheria and pertussis (Tdap) or tetanus diphtheria (Td) booster every 10 years.

 Your doctor may recommend other vaccines depending on your age and health history, as well as if you have international travel plans.